Consider yourself a bookworm? Then this post on the 10 Best Travel Books While in Europe is right up your alley!

 1. Neither Here Nor There: Travels in Europe – Bill Bryson

-This is the classic Europe travel book.
-The author takes you on his backpack journey around Europe, where he starts in Norway to see the Northern Lights and travels all the way down to Istanbul.
-He crosses countries such as Denmark, Germany, France and Italy.
-The trip takes place in 1990 with many flashbacks to two earlier Eurotrips he made as a student.
-It’s written in a very funny and recognizable way which makes it a brilliant book to read.
-The author is also known for his later book “A Walk in the Woods” which is about his life when he returns to the United States.
+This is the classic European travel book.
+The author takes you on his backpack journey around Europe, starting in Norway to see the Northern Lights and travels all the way to Istanbul.
+He crosses countries like Denmark, Germany, France, and Italy.
+The trip takes place in 1990 and reflects on many memories of two earlier Euro Trips he had made as a student.
+It’s written in a very funny and relatable way which makes it a brilliant book.

-A very funny and insightful book about how the writer left his life in the United Kingdom to move into a farm in Spain.
-At the age of 17 he retires as the drummer of Genesis and moves to a remote mountain farm in Andalucia.
-It may sounds like a dreamy thing to do – moving to a farm without electricity, running water or even a road – but it’s not when the previous owner is refuses to leave.
-It’s a really good travel book (series) because we all sometimes think about moving to just leave our daily lives and move to a remote place.
-Well, this is the perfect way to find out how such an adventure can go.
+A very funny and insightful book about how the writer left his life in the UK and moved to a farm in Spain.
+At the age of 17 he retires as the drummer of Genesis and moves to a remote mountain farm in Andalucia without any electricity or running water.
+It sounds like a dream, but not when the previous owner is refuses to leave.
+Have you ever dreamt of doing something similar?
+We recommend picking up this book to see how such a dream can turn out!

 View this post on Instagram